Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Quick Start

-Copy the repository (download all codes) into your PC, and run "InstallSimplexPS.m".
+Copy the repository (download all codes) into your PC, and run "InstallSimplexPS.m" by Matlab.
 That's all!

 ## Contact